Oil & Gas

 Oil & Gas ANNOUNCEMENTS

-For additional conference information and to register, visit the RRC’s website at https://www.rrc.texas.gov/about-us/organization-and-activities/activities/workshops-and-conferences/2024-rrc-regulatory-conference/.
+Registration is required to attend the training sessions.
+For more information and to register, visit the RRC website at https://www.rrc.texas.gov/critical-infrastructure/ci-training/mapping-automation-portal-trainings/.

 View Our Announcements